electronica-5/TP2/README.md

 # Implementation
 >[Table of contents](#table-of-contents)

 To implement this processor we used the Altera Cyclone IV in the DE0 Nano FPGA Evaluation Board.
 To program this design we used [Quartus](https://fpgasoftware.intel.com/?edition=lite) as the main compilation and debugging program, and the code was written in Verilog.
+A more detailed documentation of the processor can be found at [EV21 Documentation](https://github.com/iancraz/EV21-Processor/blob/main/EV21%20Documentation.pdf) (In Spanish).

 The main structure of the Processor can be seen as follows: